Oregon Ducks football: Dan Lanning era (2022–present)

 On December 11, 2021, Georgia defensive coordinator Dan Lanning was named the 35th head coach at the University of Oregon, replacing Mario Cristobal after his departure to become the head coach at the University of Miami.
 Despite no prior head coaching experience, Lanning arrived in Eugene with a reputation as a great defensive coach who had mentored many great players during his time at Georgia.
 The Ducks would finish their first season under Lanning as head coach with a 10–3 record, winning the 2022 Holiday Bowl against North Carolina 28–27.

-In 2024, Lanning finished his third year (and Oregon's inaugural year in the Big Ten Conference) with a 13-0 record, and subsequently handled Penn State in the Big Ten Championship game.
+In 2024, Lanning finished his third year (and Oregon's inaugural year in the Big Ten Conference) with a 13–0 record, and subsequently handled Penn State in the Big Ten Championship game.
 For the first time in program history, Oregon was ranked No. 1 in the College Football Playoff rankings at the end of the regular season.
 However, they would lose their College Football Playoff quarterfinal match at the Rose Bowl to the Ohio State Buckeyes.

+In 2025, Lanning finished his 4th season with a 13–2 record, first time in program history having back to back 13 win seasons.
+They went into the Penn State White Out in week 5 of the season and got the 2OT victory.
+They also took part in 3 College Gameday shows, going 2–1 over the season.
+They finished the regular season 11–1 and earned the #5 ranking in the final CFP Polls.
+They hosted #12 JMU in Autzen stadium and defeated them 51–34.
+Oregon advanced to the CFP Quarterfinals where they played in their first Orange Bowl and defeated the reigning Big-12 Champs/#4 Texas Tech Red Raiders 23–0.
+They moved on to the CFP semi-finals and played in their first Peach Bowl against the reigning B1G Champs/#1 Indiana Hoosiers, where they lost 56–22.